A soon-to-be father, a beloved brother and a state champion among US service members killed in Kabul attack - KVIA

 “Rylee wanted to be a history teacher and a wrestling coach when he finished serving his country,” she said.
 “Rylee will always be a hero, not just for the ultimate sacrifice he made for our country but for the way he impacted every life around him for the better.
 Making us stronger, kinder, teaching us to love deeper.
 We love you Rylee.”

-Rylee, she remembered, was tough but a kind and loving person that “made an impact on everyone he met.”
+He was tough but a kind and loving person that “made an impact on everyone he met,” his sister said.

 Daegan Page